TOP

 can book shore excursions on the Internet in advance

-site and using your personal booking ID number
+site with your personal booking ID number.
+Call 1-800-955-9942 to obtain

 your booking ID.
 Have a credit card ready to pay

-cruisers may prefer to wait until the ship actually
+cruisers often wait until the ship

-docks at its various ports of call to take tours
+docks at a pier to take tours

-book exotic excursions, like helicopter rides and
+book exotic tours, like helicopter rides or

 either ROYALCARIBBEAN.COM or CELEBRITYCRUISES.COM to